Rudolf Lange: Wannsee Conference

-Disappearance
+Death

-Early in 1945 Lange was appointed head of the SD and the SS in Poznań, Warthegau.
-Soon after he reached the city, Posen was surrounded by the Soviet Red Army and was declared a fortified city (Festung).
-Lange, who could not have any doubts about his destiny as a prisoner, directed the police under his command with fanaticism.
-He was wounded during the Battle of Poznań and the siege by Soviet forces and was promoted SS-Standartenführer on 30 January 1945.
-At Hitler's behest, on 6 February 1945 he received the German Cross in gold.
-Lange may have died or committed suicide when the Red Army seized Poznań on 23 February 1945 after a last-ditch defence of the city by the remnants of the German garrison.
+Toward the end of January 1945, Lange was appointed Commander (Befehlshaber) of the SiPo and the SD of Reichsgau Wartheland.
+Its capital city of Posen lay on the main route between Warsaw and Berlin and had to be taken by the Soviet Red Army before their assault on the German capital could begin.
+Soon after he reached the city, it was surrounded by the Red Army and was declared a "fortress city" (Festung) by Adolf Hitler.
+Lange, who could not have any doubts about his fate if taken prisoner, directed the police under his command with fanaticism.
+He was wounded during the Battle of Poznań and the siege of the city by Soviet forces, and he was promoted to SS-Standartenführer on 30 January 1945.
+At Hitler's behest, on 6 February, he was awarded the German Cross in gold.
+The final assault on the city's citadel came on 23 February 1945, after a last-ditch defence by the remnants of the German garrison.
+Reports of the exact circumstances of Lange's death vary, but he is said to have been killed on or around that date, either in combat or by suicide, and is buried in the Cmentarz Miłostowo w Poznaniu military cemetery in Poznań.

 Character

 Lange was said to have been a favourite student of Reinhard Heydrich and Heinrich Himmler.
 He demanded unconditional obedience from his subordinates.
-Joseph Berman, a survivor of one of the concentration camps administered by Lange, described him as follows:

-As far as Lange is concerned, he was the biggest murderer I have ever known.
+Joseph Berman, a survivor of one of the concentration camps administered by Lange, described him as follows:As far as Lange is concerned, he was the biggest murderer I have ever known.
 To write a book about him would definitely not be enough.
 As he is dead, it is no use talking about him.
 I would, however, mention that he was one of the most notorious anti-Semites in the 20th century.
 He hated Jews so much that he could not look at them; one never wanted to pass him either in the motor pool or anywhere else.

 Lange made himself one of the most feared officials among those responsible for the Riga ghetto.
 He supervised the arrival of the transports, aided by SS-Obersturmbannführer Gerhard Maywald, whom historian Gertrude Schneider, a survivor of the Riga ghetto, describes as Lange's "sidekick".
 Lange personally shot a young man, Werner Koppel, who he felt was not opening a railway car door fast enough.
-Schneider described Lange's appearance:

-Even though he was somewhat smaller and darker than the blond, blue-eyed Maywald, he looked very handsome in his fur-collared uniform coat and seemed every inch an officer and a gentleman.
+Schneider described Lange's appearance:Even though he was somewhat smaller and darker than the blond, blue-eyed Maywald, he looked very handsome in his fur-collared uniform coat and seemed every inch an officer and a gentleman.
 It never occurred to the newcomers to suspect such a man of being a murderer.